Letter from President Yaboisembut to MSG, 7 Jun 2013

 Author: Document Type: Published in:

-Submission to Joint Standing Committee on Foreign Affairs Defence and Trade
+Submission to Joint Standing Committee on Foreign Affairs Defence and Trade, 2002

 Author: Document Type: Published in:

-Knowing and understanding how the West Papuans were robbed of their right to independence
+Knowing and understanding how West Papuans were robbed of their independence, April 2000

 Author: Document Type: Published in: